cslab/csspin/tdocs/plugin_distribution.md

 ## The Proposal

-Core idea: we cluster the plugins by tech-stack they're dealing with, in the first place.
+Core idea: We cluster the plugins by tech-stack they're dealing with, in the first place.
 We put every cluster in its own repository, maintain and distribute them together.